joychak/spark-kubernetes-aws/README.md

 requires S3 service, but you can enable other AWS services (if required).

 #### Why we need S3?
-Launching a Spark job (`spark-submit` command) requires an application jar which should be accessible from the kubernetes node (or pod) running the driver program.
-The spark job is submitted from local host (laptop) machine and kubernetes pod doesnt have access to the local host resources.
-At same time, you can't deploy the application jar to the kubernetes pod running driver program because it is ephemeral.
-So, S3 storage can be used as a repository solution to deploy application jar which is hosted outside kubernetes cluster.
+Launching a Spark job (`spark-submit` command) requires an application jar which shall be accessible from the kubernetes node (or pod) running the driver program.
+The spark job is submitted from local host machine (laptop), but the Kubernetes pod doesn't have access to the local host resources.
+At same time, you can't deploy the application jar to the Kubernetes pod running driver program because it is ephemeral.
+So, S3 storage can be used as a repository to deploy application jar which is hosted outside kubernetes cluster but accessible by the cluster nodes.
 You can use other repository solution such as Artifactory.

-Additionally, the Spark job can read input data from and write output to files stored in S3 bucket.
+Additionally, the Spark job can read input data from a file and write output to file stored in S3 bucket.
 This is one of the popular cloud storage solution.

 #### To Start a docker container running LocalStack mocking AWS-S3